Sameer-Dangaura/git-notes/9_Resolve_Git_line_ending_warning.md

 **🎯 You’re Done!**

 From now on:
-- Files you edit will use CRLF on Windows
+- Files you edit will use CRLF on Windows.
-- When committed, Git will store LF in the repo
+- When committed, Git will store LF in the repo.
-- You’ll avoid "CRLF will be replaced by LF" warnings
+- You’ll avoid "CRLF will be replaced by LF" warnings.

 <!--
 🧠 Tip: Share with Teammates